-I want to thank our honorary degree recipients – Gov. Dr. Baker and Dr. Kimbel for being with us today.
-Each of you in your own way has reminded us of the importance of connections – a signature concern of a Union education – whether those connections be across the political aisle or across time.
+I want to thank our honorary degree recipients – Dr. Birx and Dr. Fine – for being with us today.
+You have affirmed our belief in the importance of making a difference in the world.
 We are proud to count you as members of our Union community.

-Please thank again our student speaker, Alexandra Speak, for her compelling affirmation of what is so special about Union.
+Please thank again our student speaker, David Masterson, for his compelling affirmation of what is so special about Union.

 I would call your attention to the list of prize recipients, printed in the back pages of the Commencement Program.
 They received their awards at Prize Day but I would ask you to join me in recognizing them today with your applause.

 We also need to thank Professor William Finlay, our Marshall, the members of the Commencement Committee as well as the entire staff for making this day so special.
 As they say, “it takes many hands,” and many hands have readied our campus and prepared for this day.
-Also, I want to recognize Brenda Wineapple a faculty member who is retiring this year.
-Please join me in thanking all of these people with your applause.
+Please join me in thanking all of them with your applause.

-Members of the Class of 2016, you have many to thank for helping you reach this day.
-In particular, you owe a debt of gratitude to family and friends.
-They’ve been there to encourage you and they’ve supported you with their love and in so many other ways.
+Members of the Class of 2014, you have many to thank for helping you reach this day.
+In particular, you owe a debt of gratitude to family and friends who have cheered you on, loved and supported you.
 I would invite you all to stand, turn to face your family and friends who are in attendance today, and join me in thanking them with your applause.

 Let me close today’s Commencement ceremony and send you on your way, by paraphrasing the charge that Union’s first President, John Blair Smith, gave to Union students over 200 years ago: “as you leave this place, do so ready for a useful life.”
 No matter what you choose to do in the years ahead, remember that your academic lineage is a great one and your lineage beckons you to make a difference.